Sankofa Danzafro

 Sankofa Danzafro's work can be considered anti-racist because it seeks to dismantle the legacies of coloniality and stereotypes about Black people that mask their heterogeneity, while also affirming the value of resistance as expressed in embodied form in dances based on collective memory.

-The documentary records Sankofa Danzafro's 21-day artistic retreat in the municipality of Tumaco, in Colombia’s Pacific region, which resulted in the creation of the work Detrás del sur, danzas para Manuel (Behind the south: dances for Manuel).
+The documentary records Sankofa Danzafro's 21-day artistic retreat in the municipality of Tumaco, in Colombia’s Pacific region, which resulted in the creation of the work Detrás del sur: danzas para Manuel (Behind the south: dances for Manuel).

 This work is a dramaturgical assemblage laden with meanings that draw on the novel Changó, el gran putas, by Manuel Zapata Olivella.
-Eschewing a linear narrative, the work tells of the genesis of the Afro diaspora in the Americas, from an Afro-Colombian perspective, highlighting the struggles that Afro people wage against structural racism and inequality.
+Eschewing a linear narrative, the work recounts the genesis of the Afro diaspora in the Americas, from an Afro-Colombian perspective, highlighting the struggles that Afro people wage against structural racism and inequality.

 In the video, the director and dancers explain how their artistic work is informed by an anti-racist perspective.
-Among the elements they mention are: a) the use of Afro-Colombian literary references, especially the work Changó, el gran putas; b) the highlighting of Afro spiritualities such as Muntu (defined by Zapata as "the force that unites man with his ancestors and his descendants, immersed in the universe present, past and future"); and c) the use of sounds and aesthetics rooted in the territories of Afro-Colombian communities.
+Among the elements they mention are: a) the use of Afro-Colombian literary references, especially the work Changó, el gran putas; b) the highlighting of Afro spiritualities such as Muntu (defined by Zapata Olivella as "the force that unites man with his ancestors and his descendants, immersed in the universe present, past and future"); and c) the use of sounds and aesthetics rooted in the territories of Afro-Colombian communities.

 This documentary highlights the role of emotions in creative processes and in the development of an anti-racist narrative through dance and its interpretation.